Cryptococcus neoformans

-Cryptococcus neoformans is an encapsulated yeast belonging to the class Tremellomycetes and an obligate aerobe that can live in both plants and animals.
+Cryptococcus neoformans is an encapsulated basidiomycetous yeast belonging to the class Tremellomycetes and an obligate aerobe that can live in both plants and animals.
 Its teleomorph is a filamentous fungus, formerly referred to Filobasidiella neoformans.
 In its yeast state, it is often found in bird excrement.
-Cryptococcus neoformans can cause disease in apparently immunocompetent, as well as immunocompromised, hosts.
+It has remarkable genomic plasticity and genetic variability between its strains, making treatment of the disease it causes difficult.
+Cryptococcus neoformans causes disease primarily in immunocompromised hosts, such as HIV or cancer patients.
+In addition it has been shown to cause disease in apparently immunocompetent hosts, especially in developed countries.